IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 would otherwise be valid as part of the same RA.
 Such options are processed by PvD-aware hosts, while ignored by others.

-Any RA that contains a PvD Option defines an Explicit PvD, which will be visible and usable by PvD-aware hosts.
-If an RA contains only a PvD Option at its top-level, with all other RA options contained within the PvD Option (with the R-flag set), the Explicit PvD will be visible only to PvD-aware hosts.
-If, on the other hand, an RA contains other options at the top-level, and the PvD Option does not have the R-flag set, the Explicit PvD will be visible to both PvD-aware and legacy hosts.
-Such PvDs are referred to as Legacy-Visible Explicit PvDs.

 In order to provide multiple different PvDs, a router MUST send multiple RAs.
 If more than one Implicit PvD is advertised, the RAs MUST be sent from different link-local source addresses.
 Explicit